Marcello-Sega/pytim/README.md

 # References

 We plan to submit soon a manuscript to report on the features/improvements of pytim with respect to the previous available code.
-In the meanwhile, if you use pytim, please please read and cite the
+In the meanwhile, if you use pytim, please cite this web page, and read and cite the papers corresponding to the method you are using:

 [M. Sega, S. S. Kantorovich P. Jedlovszky and M. Jorge, _J.
 Chem.
 Phys._ **138**, 044110 (2013)](http://dx.doi.org/10.1063/1.4776196) The generalized identification of truly interfacial molecules (ITIM) algorithm for nonplanar interfaces.